Compost Manager | North Woods Steward | Bikemore Manager

 - Propose programming ideas or workshops and educational materials that can be used to approach Residential Life staff to help engage their residents who may not all be participating.

 Sustainable Skidmore is looking for creative, organized, self-directed, responsible applicants who have some existing skills related to trail maintenance, outdoor education, communication, and related areas.
 The successful applicant will have good public relations skills and be comfortable interacting with visitors in the North Woods.
 CPR and First Aid certification as well as GIS knowledge and website development are desirable skills.

 Monitoring Physical Condition of North Woods

 - Maintain, monitor, and record physical appearance/health of the woods, including litter removal and trail maintenance

 - Inform visitors about the details and goals of the stewardship program.

-- Maintain kiosks, trail markers and signage so that visitors and campus safety know woods layout
+- Maintain kiosks, trail markers, and signage so that visitors and campus safety know the woods layout

 - Work with the GIS lab to continue to update and create data points and maps of the North Woods